chirag-sharma72/Beginner-Python/P4- Variables and Data Types.md

 > **Concatenation of string is combining of two or more strings with each other.
 To read more about concatenation of strings, click [here](https://en.wikipedia.org/wiki/Concatenation).**

-Coming to back to our story, using the above concepts we can change our code as follows.
+Coming back to our story, using the above concepts we can change our code as follows.

 ```python
 name = "Saurabh"